 Welcome to our clinic page!

-So many dogs come to us in need of help every week.
+So many dogs come to us in need of help.
 On this page you will find the stories of some of them.
 The images are graphic so please be mindful of this.
 There may be scenes of surgery also.
 When this is the case the vet practice has kindly allowed us to share the images on this page.
 They retain the copyright.

 Our clinic work is powered entirely by the kindness of strangers.
 If you are able to support the dogs & our work with a donation we would be extremely grateful, thank you